Austria Gambling Regulation

 Closing Thoughts

-Gambling in Austria is regulated both on a federal and provincial level.
-While the local legislation appears complex, it ensures a high level of security for local gamblers and allows them to choose from a nice variety of legal betting options.
+Gambling in Austria is regulated at both the federal and provincial levels.
+While the legislation appears complex, it ensures a high level of security for local gamblers and allows them to choose from a wide variety of legal betting options.
 Online gaming laws largely coincide with those imposed on brick-and-mortar operations.

-As is usually the case with laws, Austrian gambling legislation is subject to amendments over time.
-One example is the new Betting Act that came into force in Lower Austria in the summer of 2020.
+As with most laws, Austrian gambling legislation is subject to amendments over time.
+One example is the new Betting Act which came into force in Lower Austria in the summer of 2020.

-The federal state of Burgenland is also expected to publish a new draft in 2021 to change its musty betting act which dates as far back as 1919.
-SuperCasinoSites will keep you posted in case any new amendments are made to the country’s current legislation.
+The federal state of Burgenland is also expected to publish a new draft in 2021 to update its outdated betting act which dates back to 1919.
+SuperCasinoSites will keep you posted if any new amendments are made to the country’s current legislation.